torvalds/linux/Documentation/driver-api/i2c.rst

 I2C bus segment it manages.
 On each I2C bus segment will be I2C devices represented by a :c:type:`struct i2c_client <i2c_client>`.
 Those devices will be bound to a :c:type:`struct i2c_driver
-<i2c_driver>`, which should follow the standard Linux driver model.
+<i2c_driver>`, which should follow the standard GNU/Linux driver model.
 There
 are functions to perform various I2C protocol operations; at this writing all such functions are usable only from task context.